Garden Plants, How and where to grow them - Trees

 Robinia pseudoacacia is the species, Robinia pseudoacacia "Frisia" is a variety of that species (horticulturalists are not always very precise about taxonomy).
 Budding is a type of grafting where a single growing bud rather than twig or larger piece is grafted - different techniques suit different plants.
 This technique is used to combine a plant with attractive top-growth but a poor root system with a plant with a strong root system but not very attractive or useful top-growth.

-to the species) suckering, as you say cut them off at the root
+opposed to the species) suckering, as you say cut them off at

-if any suckers emerge.
-They will however sucker if cut down
+the root if any suckers emerge.
+They will however sucker if

-as the roots will try to keep growing and produce some leaves
+cut down as the roots will try to keep growing and produce some

 Q. I have a 10-year old Robinia (pseudoacacia) which was pruned hard by professionals earlier this year as it had grown more than we wanted and was overhanging a neighbours garden and touching their upstairs window.
 We enjoy its lovely yellow leaves and don't want it too small (or too large).